Chatbot: History, Technology, Evolution, and Applications

 • Lead generation: Chatbots can be used to collect information from potential customers, such as their names, email address, and interests.
 This information can be used to create targeted marketing campaigns.

-• Personalized communication: Chatbots can be used to send personalized messages to customers based on their interests and past interactions with the business.
+• Personalized communication: Chatbots can be used to send personalized messages to customer is based on their interests and past interactions with the business.
 This can help to build customer loyalty and increase sales.

 • Promotions and discounts: Chatbots can be used to send promotional messages and discounts to customers, which can encourage them to make a purchase.